SteCiu01/Power-BI-HTML-Templates/HTML-KPI-Cards/README.md

 A this point you just need to:
 - Drop the field parameter's column [Time Frame] in the HTML Visual -> Values
 - Create a button SLicer with the as Value the parameter's column [Time Frame]
-- (OPTIONAL, ONLY IF YOU IMPLEMENT THE ONE-METRIC KPI CARDS) Create a slicer to swithch between measures using the Measure-Selecto column [Measure]
+- (OPTIONAL, ONLY IF YOU IMPLEMENT THE ONE-METRIC KPI CARDS) Create a slicer to swithch between measures using the Measure-Selector column [Measure]

 ## Final Considerations and limitations